TaibiaoGuo/autoTx/README.md

 docker build -t autotx:latest .
 ```

+> TIPS: If  in China, use the following command to speed up building:
+>
+> `docker build -t autotx:latest -f DockerfileCN .`

 # RUN
 You need to input your ethereum private key and your HTTP RPC URL by `-e` option when running this docker image.
 ```bash